Abhishek8857/Reinforcement-Learning/Policy_Iteration/README.md

 # Reinforcement-Learning

-Implementation of Policy iteration algorithm in a BAsketball environment
+Implementation of Policy iteration algorithm in a Basketball environment